About Steven Corriveau

 Steven graduated from Wake Forest University School of Law in 2013.
 While in law school, he was recognized for earning the highest grades in both Workers’ Compensation and Sales, which included review of North Carolina’s product liability law.
 Steven has been recognized as a Best Lawyer In America and as a Super Lawyers Rising Star, as well as among the Legal Elite in North Carolina by Business NC magazine.
-Steven is licensed to practice in all North Carolina courts, as well as the United States District Courts for the Western and Middle Districts of North Carolina and the United States Court of Appeals for the Fourth Circuit.
+Steven is licensed to practice in all North Carolina courts, as well as the United States District Courts for the Eastern, Western and Middle Districts of North Carolina and the United States Court of Appeals for the Fourth Circuit.

 Prior to law school, Steven attended Lenoir-Rhyne University, earning an undergraduate degree in Political Science.
 During his time at Lenoir-Rhyne, he was a member of Pi Sigma Alpha (the National Political Science Honors Society) and the Deans’ List.
 Steven also spent a semester in Washington, D.C., where he interned in the office of Congressman David Price.

 Steven is a Raleigh native, and attended Millbrook High School.
 Outside of the office, he enjoys tennis and golf, cooking, and watching the Demon Deacons.

 $9,250,000 for Worker Burned in Explosion